Adaptive versus Static Multi-oracle Algorithms, and Quantum Security of a Split-key PRF: A General Adaptive-to-static Reduction for Multi-oracle Algorithms

 \subsubsection{Quantum Security of the Even-Mansour Cipher.}

-The recent work \cite{ABKM21} considers the post-quantum security of the Even-Mansour cipher, which turns a public permutation into a keyed permutation, and it proves it secure in the post-quantum setting where an attacker has quantum superposition access to the public permutation, but only classical access to the keyed cipher.

-Also here, the fact that the attacker can choose adaptively whether to query the public permutation of the cipher complicates the proof.
-Indeed, as is explained on page 3 in \cite{ABKM21}, this adaptivity issue forces the authors to extend the blinding lemma of Alagic {\em et al.} to a variant that gives a bound in terms of the \emph{expected} number of queries.
+The recent work \cite{ABKM21} shows full post-quantum security of the (unmodified) Even-Mansour cipher.
+Is in the case of qTESLA, the fact that the attacker can choose adaptively whether to query the public permutation of the cipher complicates the proof.
+Indeed, as is explained on page~3 in \cite{ABKM21}, this adaptivity issue forces the authors to extend the blinding lemma of Alagic {\em et al.} to a variant that gives a bound in terms of the \emph{expected} number of queries.
 While the authors succeed in providing such an extended version of the blinding lemma (Lemma~3 in \cite{ABKM21}), it further increases the complexity of an already involved proof. \footnote{To be fully precise, Lemma~3 in \cite{ABKM21} also generalizes the original blinding lemma in a different direction by allowing to reprogram to an arbitrary value instead of a uniformly random one; however, this generalization comes for free in that the original proof still applies up to obvious changes, while allowing an expected number of queries, which is needed to deal with the adaptivity issue, requires a new proof. }

 Thus, again, our Theorem \ref{thm:reduction} could be used to simplify the given proof by bypassing the complications that arise due to the attacker choosing adaptively which oracle to query at what point.